- Circular Motion

-(View in full window) The eventual decay of any particular radioactive atom is random – we can not know when it will decay.
-The half life of an isotope is the time that it takes for half of the atoms … Continue reading
+The eventual decay of any particular radioactive atom is random – we can not know when it will decay.
+The half life of an isotope is the time that it takes for half of the atoms to decay.
+For example … Continue reading

 Taylor Wilson built a nuclear fusion reactor when he was 14 and has a deep interest in all things nuclear and radioactive.
 He has spoken at a couple of TED talks and spoken to Barack Obama regarding his research into … Continue reading

 Registered users can complete the Radioactivity Quiz task with 20 multiple choice questions.
 Please note that you have only 60 minutes to complete this task and that each user can only complete it once.